tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - DISCUSSION: Are there times when your shame feels repetitive or stuck?
 Is your shame authentic to you, or is it foreign shame that comes from authority figures, social training, toxic ideas, or the media?
 (The skill of Burning Contracts is a specific healing for foreign guilt and shame).

   - Guilt and shame are two of the most important emotions that help you mature into a well-regulated person.
 They help you understand yourself and your actions, and they help you honorably monitor your behavior, emotions, thoughts, and physical desires.
-  - Guilt is the knowledge and acknowledgment of wrongdoing.
+  - Guilt is the knowledge and acknowledgment of wrong doing.
 It is a state of circumstance, and you are either guilty or not guilty in relation to the legal or moral code you value.
 You cannot feel guilty, because guilt is a concrete state, not an emotional one.
 Shame is the natural emotional consequence of guilt and wrongdoing.
   - When shame arises in response to your own authentic and addressable flaws or missteps, it flows appropriately.
 If you welcome your appropriate shame, you’ll stop yourself before you do something crazy, before you say the wrong thing, or before you enter into unhealthy behaviors or relationships.
   - When we don’t have a healthy connection to our own shame, we’re often coerced into embodying other people’s ideas of right and wrong.
 This can lead to an incoherent shame spiral, where we’re simultaneously drawn toward and repelled by shameful and forbidden behaviors.
   - When you can identify your authentic shame, you’ll be able to brighten and define your boundary, ground yourself firmly, call your intellect into the situation, and examine (and destroy) the contracts that are attached to any excessive or inauthentic shame you might carry.